jzengg/felamily/README.md

 - [ ] Can associate media and owners with animals
 - [ ] Role-based permissions management
 - [ ] Can take database info and insert into templates
-- [ ] Can schedule medications for certain frequency, duration, and can add comments to medical regimens.
 - [ ] Can sort animals by their location and display them (shelter view)
 - [ ] full word processor and online application form
 - [ ] standard adoption contracts, invoices, cage cards included and fully editable